 What To Do When You’re Feeling Neglected

-Neglect can creep into a relationship over time.
+Neglect can creep into any relationship over time.
 When two people are together for an extended length of time, it is completely normal for them to take one another for granted.
-One gets used to the other person being around, they stop dressing up for each other and going on dates, and prefer going out with friends as opposed to spending time together.
+One gets used to the other person being around; they stop dressing up for each other and going on dates, and sometimes they prefer going out with friends as opposed to spending time together.
 It is completely natural for relationships to go down that route; however, this can be extremely dangerous for the couple, if the feelings of neglect are not disclosed or dealt with.
 There are some things you can do on your own, with your partner, or even with outside help to address the problem and move forward.

 How to Address the Issues of Feeling Neglected

 It is important to step back and view the situation as a whole.
-It can be helpful to understand that many small changes from both partners occurred over a period of time leading to the current situation..
-If you have done something wrong, it was likely to have been caused inadvertently by yourself.
-It happens all the time.
-We say convoluted things which our partner misinterprets and it evolves into a huge problem instead of being taken as the misunderstanding it should have been.
+It can be helpful to understand that many small changes from both partners occurred over a period of time- leading to the current situation.
+We also say convoluted things, which our partner misinterprets, and it evolves into a huge problem- instead of being taken as the misunderstanding it should have been.
 Such problems are simply a breakdown of communication.
-It is important to recognized that the responsibility to address the current state of the relationship is shared and for one of the individuals in the relationship to begin taking healthy action.
+In a relationship both partners have the shared responsibility to address current issues in the relationship, and when a breakdown occurs, one of them must step up and begin to take healthy action.
 Here are some approaches to begin addressing this issue.

 The most important thing to do is communicate.
 Communication is fundamental to healthy relationships.
-Without it, we are working with inaccurate beliefs about each other, making it entirely possible for hostility, confusion, resentment, or apathy to present itself.
-Prepare your thoughts, sit your partner down, and let them know that you have been feeling neglected and would like to discuss ways to address this issue. ..
+Without it, we are working with inaccurate beliefs about each other- making it entirely possible for hostility, confusion, resentment, or apathy to present itself.
+Prepare your thoughts, sit your partner down, and let them know that you have been feeling neglected and would like to discuss ways to address this issue.

 There are some communication exercises that relationship experts use in therapy that can help you and your partner discuss what is going on in your relationship.
 Some of these exercises include positive language exercises, sharing your emotions, active listening, and gratitude lists.

-Communication is one of the most important parts of your relationship and if you are not listening to each other, this communication is not going to do either of you any good.
+Communication is one of the most important parts of your relationship, and if you are not listening to each other, this communication is not going to do either of you any good.
 If the other person is not listening, it is like talking to a wall.
-You may think you are listening but many people just grasp onto the first few words that are said and then they are either preparing what they will say or they are just waiting for their turn to speak.
+You may think you are listening, but many people just grasp onto the first few words that are said; from there, they are either preparing what they will say, or they are just waiting for their turn to speak.
 To be an active listener, you have to focus on everything your partner is saying and try to think about it from their point of view.
 Also, when you are the one doing the speaking, stick to one point or thought rather than jumping from one thing to another.

 It is possible that your partner's neglect is not related to you in any way.
 Their disregard for you may just be a byproduct of another issue they are currently dealing with.
-Maybe they are feeling under the weather mentally or physically, or they may be busy with work, or suffering with a family problem.
+Maybe they are feeling under the weather mentally or physically, or they may be busy with work or suffering with a family problem.
 It's important to try to do your best to understand things from their perspective.

 Knowing When to Let Go